osnava/EMG-826/README.md

 ## EMG-826 + Arduino

-To connect the sensor to Arduino you just need to follow the instructions in every code [here](codes/).
-You can use the image below as reference to make the appropriate connections. **DO NOT FORGET TO CONNECT THE [N5817 Schottky Diode](https://www.mccsemi.com/pdf/Products/1N5817-1N5819(DO-41).pdf)**
+To connect the sensor to Arduino you just need to follow the instructions in every [code](codes/).
+You can use the image below as reference to make the appropriate connections. **DO NOT FORGET TO CONNECT THE N5817 Schottky [Diode](https://www.mccsemi.com/pdf/Products/1N5817-1N5819(DO-41).pdf)**

 <img src="images/arduino_.png" alt="drawing" width="800"/>